Auf dem Thünen-Gelände in Braunschweig gibt es die Kita "Krümelkiste".

 Aktuelle Stellenangebote der Einrichtungen und Institute des Thünen-Instituts:

-The Institute of Climate Smart Agriculture, one of 14 specialized institutes of the Johann Heinrich von Thünen Institute, Federal Research Institute for Rural Areas, Forestry and Fisheries, invites applications for a
+The Institute of Biodiversity at the Johann Heinrich von Thünen-Institute, Federal Research Institute for Rural Areas, Forestry and Fisheries, in Braunschweig is offering a full-time position (currently 39 hours per week) for a

-The Thünen Institute promotes the professional equality of women and men and thus expressly welcomes applications from women.
+The Thünen Institute promotes the professional equality of women and men.